 At Emmaville we feel that it is vital that parents play an active role in their child's mathematical education.
 We recognise that some parents may be unsure about how best to support their child's learning around mathematics.
-During the Autumn term 'Meet the Teacher' meeting, parents are given information about the years programme of study in mathematics, which includes information about physical (concrete) and abstract representations of the mathematics that will be taught throughout the year.
+During the Autumn term parents' meeting, parents are given information about the years programme of study in mathematics, which includes information about physical (concrete) and abstract representations of the mathematics that will be taught throughout the year.
 At these meetings, we also communicate to parents the importance of being positive about mathematics.
-Parents fully understand and the benefits and key concepts taught within our Mastering Number lessons at school